dccuchile/wefe/doc/quick_start.rst

 These stages will be implemented next:

-1. Load the Word Embedding pretrained model from :code:`gensim` and then, create a :code:`WordEmbeddingModel` instance with it.
+1. Load the Word Embedding pretrained model from :code:`gensim` and then, create a :code:`` instance with it.
 This object took a gensim's :code:`KeyedVectors` object and a model name as parameters.
 As we said previously, for this example, we will use